Caraboo626/projects/Movie_Archival_Project/README.md

 # projects
 Documentation of various projects.
-# These are projects that have been created and documented.
-They will be primarily in Java and C++
+# This projects archives projects based on the title and actor information of the movie.